rober-m/blog_gatsby/content/posts/2020-21-09---How-To-Remember-Anything-Forever.md

 You can start taking advantage of all this almost instantly and for free!
 Now I will go through all the steps needed to create and study the flashcards on Anki.

 <i>DISCLAIMER: This is an introductory guide.
 There are many details that I won't discuss in this article.
-Everything you need to know it's on the [Anki documentation](https://docs.ankiweb.net/#/), but if you have questions, you can send me an email at [hi@robertinomartinez.com](mailto:hi@robertinomartinez.com), ask at the [Anki community](https://www.reddit.com/r/Anki/), or look at a [YouTube tutorial](https://www.youtube.com/results?search_query=anki).</i>
+Everything you need to know it's on the [Anki documentation](https://docs.ankiweb.net/#/), but if you have questions, you can write to me a my [Twitter](http://twitter.com/robertinomart) or ask at the [Anki community](https://www.reddit.com/r/Anki/).</i>

 1. Open Anki.
    ![](/media/Anki_homeScreen_Empty.png)